 How to Enable secure DNS in Microsoft Edge on Windows 11

-Secure DNS, also known as DNS over HTTPS (DoH), means your browser sends DNS requests over an encrypted connection to a supported DNS server, rather than in plain text.
+Secure DNS, also known as DNS over HTTPS (DoH), means your browser sends requests for website addresses over an encrypted connection to a supported DNS server.
+Instead of sending this information in plain text, it’s scrambled for privacy.

 This feature is crucial for protecting your privacy, especially when using public Wi-Fi.
 For instance, Microsoft Edge 123 (a recent version) supports custom DNS servers for DoH.